yireo/yireo-slides/slides/yireo/downsizing-magento2.md

 ---
 {state: main middle dark}
 {background-image: heman/greyskull2.jpg}
+# The Magento frontend sucks
+## But you can make it suck less

+---
+{state: main middle dark}
+{background-image: heman/greyskull2.jpg}
 # Don't just use what Magento offers you
-## Customize so it fits your needs
+## Customize it, so it fits your needs